davidkleiven/CEMC/docs/source/mc_observers.rst

 The *__call__* method of the attached classes gets executed on even intervals specied by the *interval* argument in the *attach* function.
-To create your own observers, you can simply derive a new class from the :py:cla..`cemc.mcmc.mc_observers.MCObserver` and attach it to the Monte Carlo sampler!
+To create your own observers, you can simply derive a new class from the :py:class:`cemc.mcmc.mc_observers.MCObserver` and attach it to the Monte Carlo sampler!

 .. autoclass:: cemc.mcmc.mc_observers.MCObserver